-This particular recipe – Agnello, Patate e Tartufo – from Chef Emanuele, of our two Norcia, Umbria cooking vacations, is a part of that movement, as the dish is born from Emanuele’s strong desire to use the raw materials of his “territtorio,” particularly the National Park of Monti Sibillini.
+This particular recipe – Agnello, Patate e Tartufo – from Chef Emanuele, former chef of our two Norcia, Umbria, cooking vacations, is a part of that movement, as the dish is born from Emanuele’s strong desire to use the raw materials of his “territtorio,” particularly the National Park of Monti Sibillini.

 According to Chef Emanuele, “By using this lamb Sopravvissano, pink, little fat and delicate flavor and gentle, enriched with the prized black truffle of Norcia, we wanted to interpret the tradition in a modern way, without changing its identity and while preserving the aromas and taste.”

 To make this dish here in the States?
 You may need to put in a special call to your butcher.
 Or, you could just head over to Norcia and learn it directly from the master himself during either A Food Lover’s Paradise in Norcia, or Cooking and Hiking in the Umbrian Hills.

 Cook method: Various

 Prepare the various cuts of lamb

 1. With a boning knife slice the lamb in various cuts (or have your butcher do this): separate the thighs and shoulders from the body, remove the liver, separate the ribs from the belly.